 Berrien Springs, Michigan

 Named for John Nevins Andrews, an influential figure from the 19th–century Seventh–day Adventist Church, Andrews University was founded in 1874.
 Located in Berrien Springs, Michigan, the school serves an enrollment of more than 3,300 through roughly 200 undergraduate and graduate degree options.

-Andrews' MA in higher education administration accompanies several higher education master’s programs and Ph.D. degrees offered through the Andrews' graduate studies school.
-The MA curriculum emphasizes a global focus in topics including corporate training, policy-making, and college-level research.
-The program provides students the opportunity to participate in a study-abroad experience in which they are able to observe operations of educators and administrators at higher learning institutions around the world.
+Andrews’ MA in higher education administration accompanies several higher education master’s programs and Ph.D. degrees offered through the Andrews’ graduate studies school.
+The MA curriculum emphasizes a global focus in topics including corporate training, policy–making, and college–level research.
+The program provides students the opportunity to participate in a study–abroad experience in which they can observe operations of educators and administrators at higher learning institutions around the world.
 Graduates often pursue careers in student services, admissions, athletics, enrollment, and financial services.